Kariizma/RedTeapotDating/README.md

 - [Retrofit 2](https://square.github.io/retrofit/) - A type-safe HTTP client for Android and Java/Kotlin
 - [Retrofit Moshi Converter](https://github.com/square/moshi/) Moshi is a modern JSON library for Android, Java and Kotlin.
 It makes it easy to parse JSON into Java and Kotlin classes
 - [Jetpack](https://developer.android.com/jetpack) - Jetpack is a suite of libraries to help developers follow best practices, reduce boilerplate code, and write code that works consistently across Android versions and devices so that developers can focus on the code they care about.
 - [OkHttpInterceptor](https://square.github.io/okhttp/features/interceptors/) - Interceptors are a powerful mechanism that can monitor, rewrite, and retry calls.
-Here’s a simple interceptor that logs the outgoing request and the incoming response.
 - [Coil](https://coil-kt.github.io/coil/) - An image loading library for Android backed by Kotlin Coroutines.
 Coil is:
 - [Coroutines](https://developer.android.com/kotlin/coroutines) - A coroutine is a concurrency design pattern that you can use on Android to simplify code that executes asynchronously.